neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 :::

-This smart contract doesn't do a whole lot, in fact, it does nothing, but this is the smallest compilable smart contract.
+This smart contract doesn't do a whole lot, in fact it does nothing, but this is the smallest compilable smart contract.
 Let's go ahead and build it to familiarize ourself with the NEO•ONE toolchain by running `yarn neo-one build`.
 This command will:

   1. Start up a local private NEO network (if one has not already been started).
   2. Setup wallets for testing with various amounts of NEO and GAS.